MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-ucsi-driver.md

 - IOCTLs to the client driver

     UcmUcsiCx sends UCSI commands (through IOCTL requests) to client driver to send to the PPM firmware.
-The driver is responsible for request after it has sent the UCSI command to the firmware.
+The driver is responsible for completing the request after it has sent the UCSI command to the firmware.

 **Handling power transitions**